 Through its preparatory planning and actions, as documented in the feasibility study and supporting addendum, Pepperdine has demonstrated its commitment to the development and future success of its proposed nursing programs and to the students who enroll in them.
 We humbly ask the Board of Registered Nursing to approve our feasibility study so that we may begin the self-study phase of the program approval process.

-BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary related to accept a feasibility study for new prelicensure nursing programs (16 CCR § 1421)
+BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary new prelicensure nursing programs (16 CCR § 1421)

-ACTION REQUESTED: Discussion and possible action regarding ELC recommendations
+ACTION REQUESTED: Discussion and possible action regarding a feasibility study for

 Quest College Baccalaureate Degree Nursing Program